Ziagl/FHTechnikumWien/README.md

 #### Fireworks
 a simple particle system that simulates fireworks with physics (impulse, gravity, ...)
+### Gravity
+extends fireworks physics engine with gravity and friction to collide particles with planes

 to compile this projects you need current ClanLib Engine -> https://github.com/sphair/ClanLib